microsoft/azurelinux-tutorials/build-in-container/README.md

 ### Running container in the specified mode
 'mariner-docker-run.sh' starts a docker container using the image produced in Step(1).

-In the _build_ mode, it sets up the Mariner build system inside the container, builds all the specs under SPECS/ and all the images under toolkit/imageconfigs/, and outputs to out/.
+In the _build_ mode, it sets up the Mariner build system inside the container, builds all the specs under SPECS/ and outputs to out/.

 In the _interactive_ mode, it sets up the Mariner build system inside the container, and starts the container at /sources/scripts/toolkit/.
 The user can invoke Mariner `make` commands to build packages, images and more.
 Please see the [section](https://github.com/microsoft/CBL-MarinerTutorials/tree/main/buildInContainer/build-in-container#sample-make-commands) for sample `make` commands, and visit [Mariner Docs](https://github.com/microsoft/CBL-Mariner/blob/2.0/toolkit/docs/building/building.md) for the complete set of commands.